-NHS Grampian and University of Aberdeen have been partners in iCAIRD - the Industrial Centre for Artificial Intelligence Research in Digital Diagnostics.
+NHS Grampian and University of Aberdeen are partners in iCAIRD - the Industrial Centre for Artificial Intelligence Research in Digital Diagnostics.
 This aims to accelerate the diagnosis of a range of conditions, supporting a local innovation culture and enabling partnership between patients, clinical staff, academia and industry to drive the critical step change in diagnostics

-Our strategy is to gain benefits for patients and staff from increased adoption of Automation, Robotics and Augmented Intelligence.
+Our strategy is to gain benefits for patients and staff from increased adoption of Al and Clinical Decision Support (CDS).